EconomyLens.com

 Samsung Electronics is already one of the world's top memory-chip makers. ©AFP

-Seoul (AFP) – The labour union at South Korean chip giant Samsung Electronics said Wednesday it would launch a planned strike after talks over bonus payouts collapsed.
+Seoul (AFP) – A planned strike at South Korean chip giant Samsung Electronics will go ahead from Thursday, its union said, after talks on bonus payouts collapsed, raising concerns over a disruption to the country’s key semiconductor industry.
 The walkout, set to begin Thursday, is expected to dwarf a 2024 strike that drew about 6,000 workers at the world’s top memory chipmaker.
-Samsung’s chips are used in everything from artificial intelligence to consumer electronics, raising the prospect that the strike could cause severe disruption and losses.
+The dispute centres on profit-sharing at a key player in the global semiconductor supply chain, with its chips widely used in artificial intelligence systems and consumer electronics.

 Related

-Long staunchly anti-union, founder Lee Byung-chul once vowed never to allow unions “until I have dirt over my eyes.”
-He died in 1987.
+Long staunchly anti-union, late founder Lee Byung-chul once vowed never to allow unions “until I have dirt over my eyes.”
 Samsung Electronics’ first labour union was formed in the late 2010s.

 © 2024 AFP